How do I put music on my iPhone? And how do I manage playlists on the iPhone Music app?

 In this feature we're going to gather together all the knowledge we have about putting music on an iPhone, iPad or iPod touch, not to mention playing, managing and storing music on those devices: the key tricks and techniques are outlined below, and we've linked to other articles for more specialist and advanced tips.

-This guide to iOS 9 music has everything you need to know to get the most out of audio on an iOS device.
+This guide to the iOS 10 Music app has everything you need to know to get the most out of audio on an iOS device.
 So kick back, turn up the speakers and let's find out what there is to know about playing music on an iPhone.